How can I become a Habitat home buyer?

 - We will work with you to select a floor plan from the stock pans that HFHofSFC has on hand.

 - There will be a ground-breaking ceremony.
-The ground preparation work will be done and the concrete foundation poured as permits and weather will allow.
+The ground preparation work will begin, and the concrete foundation work will be completed as permits are obtained, as scheduling and weather permits.

 - Once the home construction is completed, you have met the sweat-equity requirements, made the $500 down payment, provided proof of the first year’s homeowner insurance premium has been paid in full, and you have met all other agreed-upon Family Partner requirements, we will have a closing performed by the Title Company, and sell you the home.

-- Finally, we will have a House Dedication, to open the home for friends, family and volunteers to attend and offer you and your family well wishes in your new home.
+- Finally, we will have a House Dedication and open the home for the day for friends, family and volunteers to take a tour and offer you and your family well wishes in your new home.

 Equal Housing Opportunity

 We are pledged to the letter and spirit of U. S. policy for the achievement of equal housing opportunity throughout the nation.
-We encourage an affirmative marketing program in which there are no barriers to obtaining housing because of race, color, religion, sex, handicap, familial status or national origin.
+We encourage an affirmative marketing program in which there are no barriers to obtaining housing because of race, color, national origin, religion, sex (including gender, gender identity, sexual orientation, and sexual harassment), familial status, and disability.